Keep Our Eyes on Jesus to Make Sense of the World

+If we spend our time staring at all of the problems of the world we will never see Jesus.
+We will be unable to as all of our attention is on the bad.
 Events in this world are scary.
 We can’t seem to get through a week lately without something downright terrifying happening.
 Whether it be weather disasters, social battles, wars or horrible crimes, the endless news cycle makes sure that we have something dreadful pumped into our living room every minute of the day.

 Elisha is accompanied by a servant in Dothan.
-That servant gets up early one morning to find their city surrounded by the Syrians.
+That servant gets up early in the morning to find their city surrounded by the Syrians.
 This is a huge deal in human terms.
 It is a powerful enemy army sent to kill the servant, his master and anyone else in the city without mercy.
 It is like waking up in the morning and finding ISIS has surrounded our city and there is no help coming.
 In human terms, things are seriously bleak.

 This terrifying sight causes the servant to focus solely on the enemy and forget who he serves.
 His eyes are filled with chariots, swords and thousands of enemy soldiers.
 His mind is filled with fear, despair, and hopelessness.
 The eternal is nowhere to be seen for him, just the very scary temporary.